Newgarden goes back-to-back at Indy 500 to give Roger Penske record-extending 20th win

 It looked as if he had been crying when he finally removed his helmet.
 He finished sixth in his Indy 500 debut, then fourth and then second in 2022 when he was accused of not being aggressive enough to race Marcus Ericsson for the win.

-He refused to back down last year and wound up crashing as he raced for the win.
+He refused to back down last year and wound up crashing as he went for the victory.
 As O'Ward bided his time in the closing laps — he and Newgarden traded the lead several times — he waited to make the winning pass on the final lap.

 Newgarden got it right back two turns later.